swissChili/kiln/README.md

 This is a very early version of the database.
 So far the only thing done is the format the database stores tables.

+A high level [guide](https://swisschili.gitlab.io/kiln) is available that provides an introduction to Kiln.

 ## Features implemented so far

 - Creating databases